 RELIGIOUS EDUCATION CURRICULUM

-This year we are using the Be My Disciples curriculum from RCL Benzinger for all K-6th grade non-sacramental classes.
-For more information about the curriculum, see RCL Benzinger.
+This year we are using the Finding God curriculum from Loyola Press for all K-6th grade non-sacramental classes.

 Two-year sacrament classes for First Communion and Confirmation begin each year.
 It is required that students participate consistently in preparation for receiving these sacraments.